 2. Buck Knives Open Season Fixed Blade Knife:

 The Open Season is a 4.25 inch drop point blade, giving you a little more leverage when you are skinning.
-This makes the Open Season a good selection if you want a nice “in between” knife that will skin a rabbit effectively but can also handle a Coyote or even smaller deer.
+This makes this model a good pick if you want a nice “in between” knife that will skin a rabbit effectively but can also handle a Coyote or even small deer.

 The knife stands 7.625 inches in full length making it less easy to carry inside your pocket.
-If you are looking for a pocket carry skinning knife, we’d stick with the Havalon Piranta.
-The top of the blade drops down toward the tip which aids in effective skinning of small game and makes it easy to handle.
+If you are looking for a pocket carry skinning knife, we’d stick with the Havalon Piranta or the Havalon Baracuta.

-The open season is a good all around knife that can be used for skinning and other basic tasks.
+The Open Season is a good all around knife that can be used for skinning and other basic tasks.
 If you traditionally hunt smaller game and just need a good all around knife to take along camping, this knife is a good choice.

 3. Old Timer Sharpfinger Full Tang Fixed Blade by Schrade:

-The Old Timer Sharpfinger is no longer the American made version that old school hunters have come to grow and love.
-That doesn’t make it any less of an effective blade.
+This Schrade Old Timer is no longer the USA-made version that old school hunters have come to grow and love.
+But that doesn’t make it any less of an effective blade.

 The blade is 3.3 inches long and the knife total length is 7.1 inches.
 Again, if you are looking for something that’s a pocket carry knife while out in the field, the Havalon Piranta is probably a better choice due to convenience.

 It comes equipped with a brown leather sheath and is extremely sharp right out of the packaging.
-If you are looking for a good knife for skinning small game while on a budget, you could do far worse than the Old timer by Schrade.
+If you are looking for a good knife for skinning small game while on a budget, this Old timer by Schrade is for you.

 Adding a knife that’s specifically engineered to skin small game is a wise choice for any hunter.
 It’s a little difficult to get out and start skinning a rabbit or a squirrel when the blade is just as long as the animal you intend to skin.